MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-policies-teams.md

 You can use a retention policy to retain chats and channel messages in Teams.
 Teams chats are stored in a hidden folder in the mailbox of each user included in the chat, and Teams channel messages are stored in a similar hidden folder in the group mailbox for the team.

 It's important to understand that Teams uses an Azure-powered chat service that also stores this data, and by default this service stores the data forever.
 For this reason, we strongly recommend that you use the Teams locations to retain and delete Teams data.
 Using the Teams locations will permanently delete data from both the Exchange mailboxes and the underlying Azure-powered chat service.
-For more information, see [Overview of security and compliance in Microsoft Teams](https://go.microsoft.com/fwlink/?linkid=871258).
+For more information, see [Security and compliance in Microsoft Teams](https://go.microsoft.com/fwlink/?linkid=871258) and specifically, the [Information Protection Architecture](https://docs.microsoft.com/MicrosoftTeams/security-compliance-overview#information-protection-architecture) section.

 Teams chats and channel messages are not affected by retention policies applied to user or group mailboxes in the **Exchange email** or **Office 365 groups** locations when you configure your retention policies.
 Even though Teams chats and channel messages are stored in Exchange, they're affected only by a retention policy that's applied to the **Teams channel messages** and **Teams chats** locations.